splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

       * - (Optional) ``OTEL_RESOURCE_ATTRIBUTES``
         - Define the name of the deployment environment of your function by setting this environment variable to ``deployment.environment=<name-of-your-environment>``.

-5. Click :guilabel:`Save` and check that the environment variables appear in the table.
+5. Select :guilabel:`Save` and check that the environment variables appear in the table.

 To configure the mode of metric ingest, see :ref:`metrics-configuration-lambda`.